Other Packaging and Labeling Requirements

 Prohibition on the display of figures for emission yields (including tar, nicotine, and carbon monoxide)

-Plain packaging of tobacco products is not required.
+Plain packaging of tobacco products is not required in Djibouti.
 The FCTC Art.
 11 Guidelines provide that Parties should consider adopting plain packaging measures that restrict or prohibit the use of logos, colors, brand images or other promotional information on packaging other than brand and product names displayed in a standard color and font style.
 Plain packaging aims to reduce the appeal of tobacco products, to increase the notice ability of health warnings, and to reduce the ability of the packaging of tobacco products to mislead consumers about the harmful effects of smoking.